Our rating: (4.3/5)

 • Pros: Compact and sleek.
-Works anywhere with 4G or WiFi.
+Works with 4G or WiFi.
 No ongoing fees.
 Simple to use.
 Dock or receipt printer included.
 Free business account.

 Lowest price of SumUp Solo